krystofl/krystofl.github.io/about.md

    caption="Shotokan Karate Dojo Kun.
 Source: iskf.com/dojo-kun" %}
 </center>

-They can be translated as:
+They can be concisely translated as:
  - Seek perfection of character
  - Be faithful
  - Endeavor